acidaranarator/sample-business-portfolio/README.md

 # simple-business-portfolio

-Assignment solution for "Introduction to Coding" course conducted by Javaabu Academy.
+Assignment solution that I submitted for "Introduction to Coding" course conducted by Javaabu Academy.
 Website is based on an imaginary events planning business.

 ###### Assignment details (summarized)
 Question: developing a website for a local entity or an imaginary entity.